Calamus Root – See Sweetflag

 Coneflower – See Echinacea

-Creosote Bush – Officially, the plant is called Larrea Tridentata and many refer to it as “chaparral” as a medicinal herb.
-It is prominent in the deserts of the south and western U.S. A tea of the leaves was made by Native Americans of the Southwest and used as a treatment for respiratory problems, sexually transmitted diseases, tuberculosis, chicken pox, dysmenorrhea, and snakebite.
-Unfortunately, the U.S. Food and Drug Administration has issued warnings about the health hazards of ingesting chaparral today as it is said their is a risk of liver and kidney damage.
+Creosote Bush – Officially, the plant is called Larrea Tridentata, and many refer to it as “chaparral” as a medicinal herb.
+It is prominent in the deserts of the south and the western U.S. A tea of the leaves was made by Native Americans of the Southwest and used as a treatment for respiratory problems, sexually transmitted diseases, tuberculosis, chickenpox, dysmenorrhea, and snakebite.
+Unfortunately, the U.S. Food and Drug Administration has issued warnings about the health hazards of ingesting chaparral today as it is said there is a risk of liver and kidney damage.

 Devil’s Claw – Formally called Harpagophytum Procumbens, this plant, native to southern Africa, is also called Grapple Plant, Harpagon, Wood Spider, and Devil’s Club.
-Used for thousands of years by indigenous people of that country, it was used to treat fever, rheumatoid arthritis, skin conditions, and conditions involving the gallbladder, pancreas, stomach and kidneys; as well as a numbing agent.
-Later it brought to Europe and utilized primarily to improve digestion and treat arthritis.
+Used for thousands of years by indigenous people of that country, it was used to treat fever, rheumatoid arthritis, skin conditions, and conditions involving the gallbladder, pancreas, stomach, and kidneys, as well as a numbing agent.
+Later it was brought to Europe and utilized primarily to improve digestion and treat arthritis.
 After it was brought to the Americas, the Indians of British Columbia utilized a tea of the root bark to offset the effects of diabetes.
-The roots and tubors are still used today to reduce swelling, joint disease, arthritis, gout, back pain, headache, constipation, diarrhea, sores, skin conditions, and as an appetite stimulant.
-Devil’s claw should not be used by woman who are or may be pregnant, as it is believed to cause uterine contractions.
+The roots and tubers are still used today to reduce swelling, joint disease, arthritis, gout, back pain, headache, constipation, diarrhea, sores, skin conditions, and as an appetite stimulant.
+Devil’s claw should not be used by women who are or may be pregnant, as it is believed to cause uterine contractions.

 Dogbane – See Indian Hemp